Art & Design at The Woods

 Students will leave SMWC with a portfolio of professional-quality work.
 Students emphasizing in Graphic Design will be prepared for a variety of careers designing for both print and interactive fields, as well as conceptualize in a more creative sense.
 Studio Art students will graduate with more marketable digital skills, yet still have the background of a fine artist.

 Hulman Hall houses the Department of Text and Image with shared space for the Art & Design and the Journalism & Media Studios majors, including art and design studios for drawing, painting, ceramics, and design, as well as an up-to-date computer lab.
-A gallery, seminar room also allows students the opportunity to present and exhibit their work.
+A gallery allows students the opportunity to present and exhibit their work, while a lighting studio is available for both photography and videography projects.

-Students have access to a large ceramics studio with state-of-the-art computerized kiln capable of firing large ceramic sculptures, a variety of hand tools, Macs and PC's, scanners and printers, digital cameras, and multi-media equipment.
+Students have access to a large ceramics studio with a state-of-the-art computerized kiln capable of firing large ceramic sculptures, a variety of hand tools, Macintosh computers, scanners and printers, digital cameras, and multi-media equipment.

 Faculty offices are also housed near the studios.